 - The accounting nomenclature applicable to urban communities provides for movements between the operating and investment sections that do not correspond to real disbursements.
-These "for order transactions" are not considered in the financial analysis.
-The total not counting the for order transactions is indicated clearly in the 'Balance' table below. - The data is presented in euros unless indicated otherwise.
+These "order transactions" are not considered in the financial analysis.
+The total not counting the order transactions is indicated clearly in the 'Balance' table below

+- The data is presented in euro unless indicated otherwise.